michaellihs/mac-osx-virtualbox-vm/README.md

   - To install command line tools after OS X is booted, open a terminal window and enter `xcode-select --install` (or just try using `git`, `gcc`, or other tools that would be installed with CLI tools).

+# Tweak your Mac OS X virtual machine

+* When the vm is running, select the right `CMD` key to un-capture the keyboard from the VM in order to  make standard shortcuts working when the keyboard is captured.

+# Connect your Mac OS X virtual machine to the internet

+Create a second network device with type `Bridge` and connect it to the device you are connected to the internet with (e.g. Airport).

-# Providign a Vagrant Box from Mac OS X VirtualBox VM
+# Providing a Vagrant Box from Mac OS X VirtualBox VM

 Follow the instructions from [https://www.vagrantup.com/docs/virtualbox/boxes.html](https://www.vagrantup.com/docs/virtualbox/boxes.html) and [https://www.vagrantup.com/docs/boxes/base.html](https://www.vagrantup.com/docs/boxes/base.html).